We welcome applications for Fellowships. In selecting Press Fellows we apply two main criteria:

 We operate a two-stage selection process.

 - Applicants submit an Application Form.
 This is obtainable for download as a pdf file or a Microsoft Word file.
-The form should then be submitted directly to us in Cambridge.
-(For addresses and fax details see here.)
-In addition to the usual personal details, candidates are asked to nominate two referees who are familiar with their work and to provide a one-page summary of their Project Proposal.
+The form should then be submitted directly to us in Cambridge via email.
+In addition to the usual personal details, candidates are asked to provide two references from those who are familiar with their work and to provide a one-page summary of their Project Proposal.
+Please ask the referees to email directly to Press Fellowship.

 - Each application is scrutinised by a Selection Panel comprised of Programme staff, representatives of the College and external advisers.
 If the application is approved, then the candidate is offered a place on the Press Fellowship Programme, subject to the necessary sponsorship being found to support the Fellowship.